MrPowers/mungingdata/docs/delta-lake/merge-update-upserts.md

   - "delta-lake"
 ---

+# Using Delta lake merge to update columns and perform upserts

 This blog posts explains how to update a table column and perform upserts with the `merge` command.

 We explain how to use the `merge` command and what the command does to the filesystem under the hood.